linwhitehat/ETA-Resource/README.md

 * [Website-Fingerprinting-Library (WFlib)](https://github.com/Xinhao-Deng/Website-Fingerprinting-Library)

 # News and Updates
+**Version 2.0**
+> March 22, 2025
+1. Welcome to the New Contributors!
+2. The content is presented with a clearer structure and style.
+3. Fixed some errors.

 **Version 1.0**
 > April 15, 2022
 1. Welcome to the Ph.Ds from IIE,CAS.

 # Contributors 🌟